YIPINNN/JujutsuFarm/README.md

    - The constructor Order::Order() initializes the queue by setting the front and rear pointers to nullptr, indicating an empty queue.
 The numItems variable is set to 0.

 2. Input File:
    - The Order::inputFile() function reads order data from an input file (inputFile.txt) and appends the orders to the rear of the queue.
-Each order consists of a level, coin order, task, task1, amount, and amount1.
-The reading continues until a special value (l == 1000) is encountered.
+Each order consists of a level, the amount of crops or animal products needed and the total coin earned.

 3. Append Operation:
    - The Order::append(int l, int c, string t, int a) function adds a new order to the rear of the queue.
-It creates a new node, assigns the level, coin order, task, and amount to it, updates the pointers, and increments the numItems variable.
+It creates a new node, assigns the level, the amount of crops or animal products needed and the total coin earned to it then updates the pointers and increments the numItems variable.

-4. Display Operation:
+4. Dequeue Operation:
-   - The Order::displayOrder() const function displays the details of the front order in the queue.
-It prints the level, task, amount, and cost (coin order) of the order.
-If the queue is empty, it displays a message indicating no orders.
+   - The Order::dequeue() const function displays the details of the front order in the queue.
+It prints the details of the order.
+If the queue is empty, it displays a message indicating no order available.

+5. Print to File:
+   - The Order::printToFile() function writes the latest order data from the queue back to the input file (inputFile.txt).
+It iterates through the queue, retrieves the order details, and writes them to the file.
+Hence, the progress of the order can be saved.

-5. Order Processing:
+6. Order Processing:
-   - The Order::calculate() function calculates the total coins earned by adding the coin order of the front order to the totalCoinEarned variable.
+   - The Order::calculate() function calculates the total coins earned by adding the coin earned of every order to the totalCoinEarned variable.
    - The Order::deleteNode() function deletes the front order from the queue after calculating the coins earned.
-It updates the front pointer, deletes the old front node, and decrements the numItems variable.
+It updates the front pointer, deletes the previous front node and decrements the numItems variable.

-6. Financial Information:
+7. Financial Information:
-   - The Order::displayfinancial() function returns the total coins earned (totalCoinEarned).
+   - The Order::displayfinancial() function returns the total price which is the total coin earned.

-7. Queue State:
+8. Queue State:
-   - The Order::isEmpty() const function checks if the queue is empty by examining the numItems variable.
-It returns true if the queue is empty and false otherwise.
+   - The Order::isEmpty() const function checks if the queue is empty by checking the numItems variable.
+It returns true if the queue is empty else returns false.

-8. Order Details Retrieval:
+9. Order Details Retrieval:
    - The Order::getTask() function retrieves the task of the front order in the queue and returns it as a string.
    - The Order::getAmount() function retrieves the amount of the front order in the queue and returns it as an integer.